 The United States Mint is well-recognized all over the world and has been producing coins for both the United States as well as other countries since shortly after the U.S. was founded.
 While the U.S. Mint got its start in Philadelphia, Pennsylvania, it began to expand quickly and therefore needed additional facilities in order to continue its operations.
 Coins produced by the mint carry what is known as a mintmark, a piece of identification on the coin that shows where the coin was minted.

-The United Sates Mint has produced many types of coins throughout its significant history.
+The United States Mint has produced many types of coins throughout its significant history.
 One of the most famous coins, and the last U.S. dollar coin to be struck for circulation in silver, is the Peace dollar.

 Of all the dollar coins ever produced by the mint, the Peace dollar is one of the most recognized and coveted.
 This coin’s silver content, limited mintage and history make it sought after by collectors and coin enthusiasts alike.
 The following sections will discuss the peace dollar in depth, and discuss why they are so popular to this day.